 Time: 110 mins

-With the rapid development of society, parents are getting more and more interacted with their children.
-When it comes to whether parents should permit children to make their own decision instead of designing their children’s future for them, there are always a host of different opinions held by different individuals.
-Personally, I believe that children should be encouraged to choose their own future.
+With the rapid development of society, parents are having more and more interaction with their children.
+When it comes to whether parents should permit children to make their own decisions instead of determining their children’s future for them, there are always a host of different opinions held by different individuals.
+Personally, I believe that children should be encouraged to decide for their own future.

 To begin with, it is true that children lack experience and knowledge on making life decision in comparison to their parents.
-Generally speaking, parents have experienced what their children are undergoing, thus they know what decision may bring more benefits to their children and what choice would just waste their precious time.
+Generally speaking, parents have experienced what their children are undergoing; thus, they know what decision may bring more benefits to their children and what choice would just waste their precious time.
 In case parents make the decisions on the behalf of their children, there is a great chance for children to avoid some unnecessary mistakes on their life way.
 In light of this, parents’ desire to make decision for their children is understandable.

 Nonetheless, on no account can one ignore the fact that independence will play a primarily role in children’s future life and should be developed in their early life.
-It goes without saying that parents cannot take care of their children all their life, which means that children must make decision for themselves sooner and later.
+It goes without saying that parents cannot take care of their children all their life, which means that children must make decision for themselves sooner or later.
 The earlier children learn to rely on themselves, the more advantages they would enjoy in the future.
-Therefore, parents, ought to make their maximum contribution to cultivate the dependence of their children.
+Therefore, parents ought to make their maximum contribution to cultivate independence in their children.

-In addition, children who make choices according to their own characteristics are more likely to achieve attainments than those who rely on their parents to plan their future.
-For instance, if a student, who chooses math as his major to study in the university based on his own interests, would definitely spend more time and energy on his study than one who is forced by his parents to study finance.
-As a consequence, the math student is able to make more progress and a higher GPA in his courses than that finance student.
+In addition, children who make choices according to their own characteristics are more likely to achieve accomplishments than those who rely on their parents to plan their future.
+For instance, a student who chooses math as his major to study at university based on his own interests would definitely spend more time and energy on his study than one who is forced by his parents to study finance.
+As a consequence, the math student will be able to make more progress and get a higher GPA in his courses than that finance student.
 Thereby, children should be allowed to plan their future to promote their success opportunities.

-To make it short, considerable though advantages that parents make decisions for their children enjoy, it cannot compete with the benefits that children do it by themselves, when independence is taken into account.
+To make it short, considerable though advantages that parents make decisions for their children enjoy, it cannot compete with the benefits of children doing it by themselves when independence is taken into account.
 In the final analysis, the right of choice, from my appreciation, should be endowed to children to enhance their chances of achievement.

 Comments